Kejriwal apologises to Majithia over drugs charge; 'meek surrender' cry AAP's Punjab leaders

 Meanwhile, the AAP's Delhi unit said Kejriwal was facing dozens of civil and criminal cases related to defamation, putting hoardings or posters during election campaigns, violation of Sec 144, public protests etc in Delhi and other parts of India like Varanasi, Amethi, Punjab, Assam, Maharashtra, Goa and many other places.

 "Most of these cases require personal appearance in court.
 These cases have been foisted by our political rivals to de-motivate us and keep our leadership busy in these legal matters.
 The decision to amicably sort out all such legal cases is a strategy as devised by the legal team of the party.
-The political cases in Delhi have been put on fast track forcing MLAs andmMinisters to virtually attend cases on daily basis in courts at Delhi and other states," spokesperson of AAP's Delhi unit Saurabh Bharadwaj said.
+The political cases in Delhi have been put on fast track forcing MLAs and ministers to virtually attend cases on daily basis in courts at Delhi and other states," the spokesperson of AAP's Delhi unit Saurabh Bharadwaj said.

 Party sources indicated that it may resort to a similar move in dealing with the defamation cases filed by Union Finance Minister Arun Jaitley against Kejriwal and other AAP leaders.
 Jaitley had filed defamation cases after Kejriwal and AAP leaders alleged irregularities in Delhi District Cricket Administration (DDCA), of which the BJP leader was the president.